George Orwell: Second World War and Animal Farm

-Early in 1941 he began to write for the American Partisan Review which linked Orwell with The New York Intellectuals who were also anti-Stalinist, and contributed to the Gollancz anthology The Betrayal of the Left, written in the light of the Molotov–Ribbentrop Pact (although Orwell referred to it as the Russo-German Pact and the Hitler-Stalin Pact).
-He also applied unsuccessfully for a job at the Air Ministry.
-Meanwhile, he was still writing reviews of books and plays and at this time met the novelist Anthony Powell.
-He also took part in a few radio broadcasts for the Eastern Service of the BBC.
+Early in 1941 he began to write for the American Partisan Review which linked Orwell with the New York Intellectuals who were also anti-Stalinist, and contributed to the Gollancz anthology The Betrayal of the Left, written in the light of the Molotov–Ribbentrop Pact.
+He applied unsuccessfully for a job at the Air Ministry.
+Meanwhile, he was still writing reviews of books and plays and met the novelist Anthony Powell.
+He took part in radio broadcasts for the Eastern Service of the BBC.
 In March the Orwells moved to a seventh-floor flat at Langford Court, St John's Wood, while at Wallington Orwell was "digging for victory" by planting potatoes.

 In August 1941, Orwell finally obtained "war work" when he was taken on full-time by the BBC's Eastern Service.
-When interviewed for the job he indicated that he "accept[ed] absolutely the need for propaganda to be directed by the government" and stressed his view that, in wartime, discipline in the execution of government policy was essential.
-He supervised cultural broadcasts to India to counter propaganda from Nazi Germany designed to undermine imperial links.
-This was Orwell's first experience of the rigid conformity of life in an office, and it gave him an opportunity to create cultural programmes with contributions from T. S. Eliot, Dylan Thomas, E. M. Forster, Ahmed Ali, Mulk Raj Anand, and William Empson among others.
+He supervised cultural broadcasts to India, to counter propaganda from Nazi Germany designed to undermine imperial links.

 At the end of August he had a dinner with H. G. Wells which degenerated into a row because Wells had taken offence at observations Orwell made about him in a Horizon article.
-In October Orwell had a bout of bronchitis and the illness recurred frequently.
-David Astor was looking for a provocative contributor for The Observer and invited Orwell to write for him—the first article appearing in March 1942.
-In early 1942 Eileen changed jobs to work at the Ministry of Food and in mid-1942 the Orwells moved to a larger flat, a ground floor and basement, 10a Mortimer Crescent in Maida Vale/Kilburn—"the kind of lower-middle-class ambience that Orwell thought was London at its best."
-Around the same time Orwell's mother and sister Avril, who had found work in a sheet-metal factory behind King's Cross Station, moved into a flat close to George and Eileen.
+In October Orwell had a bout of bronchitis; the illness recurred frequently.
+David Astor was looking for a provocative contributor for The Observer Sunday newspaper, and invited Orwell to write for him; the first article appeared in March 1942.
+In early 1942 Eileen changed jobs to work at the Ministry of Food, and in mid-1942 the Orwells moved to a larger flat, 10a Mortimer Crescent in Maida Vale/Kilburn.